Have you or a loved one been arrested or charged with a crime in Ohio?

 Contact a Dayton Criminal Defense Attorney Today

-Gounaris Abboud has extensive experience with defending the rights of all our clients.
-When you hire an Ohiio criminal defense lawyer from our firm, we promise you that we will fight passionately and effectively for your rights.
+Gounaris Abboud has extensive experience in defending the rights of all our clients.
+When you hire an Ohio criminal defense lawyer from our firm, we promise you that we will fight passionately and effectively for your rights.

 To schedule a free and confidential initial consultation, contact our Dayton criminal defense law firm today.

 After reviewing your case with our criminal defense attorney, we can discuss possible strategies for your defense.